William J. Alston

-William Jeffreys Alston (December 31, 1800 – June 10, 1876) was an American slave owner, politician and a United States representative from Alabama.
+William Jeffreys Alston (December 31, 1800 – June 10, 1876) was an American politician and a United States representative from Alabama.

 Biography

 Alston was born near Petersburg in what is now Elbert County, Georgia, to Nathaniel Alston and Mary Grey Jeffreys Alston.
 His parents moved soon after his birth to Abbeville District, South Carolina, where he was taught by Moses Waddell.
 He and his parents moved to Alabama in 1818, eventually settling at McKinley in Marengo County.
 He began reading law in 1821 and attended the Litchfield Law School in 1824.

 Married four times, Alston had a total of ten children.
 His first marriage was to Martha Cade in 1824.
 They had seven children together.
 After Martha died in 1846, he married Harriet Harwell in 1847, with whom he had one son.
 His third marriage was to a widow, Mrs. Caroline Hainsworth Cheney.
 They had no surviving issue.
 Alston's fourth marriage was to another widow, Mrs. Mary Glover Shields Lowry, in 1867, and they had two sons together.